timbaylor/Hackathon/README.md

 # Baylor-Hackathon-2023

-# Won 2nd place in our division.
+# Won 2nd place in our division at the Baylor Hackathon 2023

 Annual 14 hour hackathon where participants focus on coding, including research, making a PowerPoint, giving a presentation explaining what technologies each used and how it fits into one of the prompts and showing a prototype to the judges.